Summary:

 Steps for Battery-Powered Backup Sump Pump Installation

-Here’s how a plumber will install your battery-powered backup sump pump:
+Here’s how a plumber installs sump pumps:

 - Before starting the installation is a great time to clean the primary sump pump.